lbrackspace/glb/README.md

 By default, the server will run on port 5000.
 EX: GET http://localhost:5000/406271/glbs will return a list of global load balancers for user 406271.

-Deploying the API to a remote machine (Debian 7 / Wheezy)
+Deploying the API to a remote machine (Debian 7/Ubuntu 12.04+)
 -------
 contrib/deployment/deployMaster.sh target-machine